-The cliff-side club is the latest and the largest day club to open and the venue is every bit as the stunning as the crowd.
+The cliff-side club is the latest and the largest day club to open and the venue is every bit as stunning as the crowd.
 It is here that one of the world’s biggest hospitality groups, Hakkasan, has opened their first Indonesian property.
 And what a statement it makes.
 They are already big in Las Vegas, this is brand new and already making waves in Bali’s social life.

 Blue and white are the colours that define the expansive club that follows the edges of the cliff with a sparkling horizon pool.
-Complete with VIP gazebos, private pools, day beds, and a bar that defies gravity, Omnia raises the bar for Uluwatu and Bali.
+Complete with VIP gazebos, private pools, day beds, and a bar that defies gravity, Savaya raises the bar for Uluwatu and Bali.

 The location, beside the Alila Uluwatu resort, on the cliffs of Pecatu, is breathtaking.
 The tiered lounge area offers shade from the sun as well as expansive views over the club.
 Smart looking day beds and sofas line the pool deck.
 A bridge leads to the main bar, which is suspended above the cliff.
 A large floating cube gives the bar its name.

-Besides a large selection of wine, champagne, beer and bespoke cocktails, Omnia offers a full menu of beachside classics alongside a delicious Japanese menu that offers a hint of what diners will find at Sake no Hana, the signature restaurant that overlooks the club.
+Besides a large selection of wine, champagne, beer and bespoke cocktails, Savaya offers a full menu of beachside classics alongside a delicious Japanese menu that offers a hint of what diners will find at Sake no Hana, the signature restaurant that overlooks the club.

 Sake no Hana is a modern Japanese restaurant that has already won the hearts of some of the world’s toughest audiences.
 Their restaurant in Mayfair, London, hosts a discerning crowd daily and is highly recommended for lovers of Japanese food.